Rudolf Pflanz: World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 Pflanz claimed his first aerial victory on 30 April 1940 during the early Phoney War period over a Potez 63 northwest of Merzig.
 At the time, Pflanz was serving with 3.
 Staffel (3rd squadron) of JG 2 which was commanded by Hauptmann Henning Strümpell.
 The Staffel was subordinated to I. Gruppe (1st group) of JG 2, based in Bassenheim and headed by Hauptmann Jürgen Roth.

 During the Battle of Britain, Pflanz was wingman to Major Helmut Wick in the Stab (headquarters unit) of I. Gruppe of JG 2 and later with the Geschwaderstab of JG 2.
 On 28 November 1940, Pflanz probably shot down Royal Air Force (RAF) ace Flight Lieutenant John Dundas of No. 609 Squadron just after Dundas had shot down and killed Wick.
 By the end of 1940 Pflanz had eight victories.

 On 23 July 1941 Pflanz claimed five Supermarine Spitfire fighters and a Hawker Hurricane shot down, and consequently claimed "ace-in-a-day" status.
 JG 2 claimed 29 RAF fighters that day with a further 10 credited to JG 26.
 Actual RAF losses amounted to 15 aircraft suggesting a high degree of over-claiming.

 After recording his 20th victory he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 1 August 1941.
 He received the award from Feldmarschall (Field Marschal) Hugo Sperrle with fellow JG 2 "Richthofen" pilots Leutnant Egon Mayer and Oberleutnant Erich Leie on that day.
 The triple award presentation was recorded by the Deutsche Wochenschau (German Weekly Review), a newsreel series released in the cinemas.

 On 5 October 1941, Oberleutnant Ulrich Adrian, the Staffelkapitän (squadron leader) of 1.
 Staffel of JG 2 was killed in action.
 In consequence, Pflanz was appointed Staffelkapitän of 1.
 Staffel in November.

 His grave at the Bourdon German war cemetery.

 Oberleutnant Pflanz was appointed Staffelkapitän of 11.
 Staffel of JG 2 in May 1942, a special high-altitude unit equipped with the Bf 109G-1 fitted with pressurized cockpits.
 On 5 June he claimed three Spitfires downed over the Somme.
 On 31 July 1942, Pflanz was shot down and killed in action in his Messerschmitt Bf 109 G-1 (Werknummer 10318—factory number) south of Moncheaux.
 He was succeeded by Oberleutnant Julius Meimberg as commander of 11.
 Staffel.
 His victor may have been Sergeant William P. Kelly, an American pilot with the No. 121 (Eagle) Squadron.
 Pflanz is buried in the Bourdon German war cemetery, on the Somme.

 Summary of career

 Aerial victory claims

-Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 52 aerial victory claimsall of which claimed on the Western Front.
+According to US historian David T. Zabecki, Pflanz was credited with 52 aerial victories.
+Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 52 aerial victories, all of which claimed on the Western Front.